Primary

 Use resistance increases rather than just cadence to intensify your intervals—spinning fast with low resistance builds less power.
 Keep your core engaged and avoid rocking side to side during hard efforts.

-Want Cycling Intervals in your program?
+See where Cycling Intervals fits in your weekly plan

 Set up on a stationary bike with proper seat height.